KantaraInitiative/wg-otto/kantara/charter2018.md

 ## AUDIENCE

-Existing federation operators or any group of autonomous organizations that need to establish efficient policies and procedures for identity and security trust management.
+Any ecosystem that needs core technical standards and best practices for inter-domain identity trust management.

 ## DURATION

-Working Group would decide whether to dissolve, or consider future enhancements, after the release of the first final release the OTTO Core standard.
+After the release of version 1.0 of the OTTO standard, the working Group will decide whether to dissolve or consider future enhancements.

 ## IPR POLICY